lambdaclass/cairo-vm_in_go/README.md

 ```

 ##### ComputeDstAddr
 The method `ComputeDstAddr` computes the address of value that will be stored in the Destination (dst) operand.
-It checks which register is the relative to (wether ap or fp) and gets the direction by adding the instruction's first offset(off0) to the corresponding register.
+It checks which register its is relative to (wether ap or fp) and gets the direction by adding the instruction's first offset(off0) to the corresponding register.

 ```go
 func (run_context RunContext) ComputeDstAddr(instruction Instruction) (memory.Relocatable, error) {